What If Every Accelerator Cohort Made the Next One Smarter?

 The Knowledge That Disappears

 Accelerators run on three things: partner expertise, networks, and institutional pattern recognition.
-The problem is that without adequate management all three are ephemeral from a systems perspective.
+The problem is that all three are ephemeral from a systems perspective.

 Article content

 There are plenty of tools that help organisations parse and query knowledge bases.
 Build a RAG pipeline, embed your documents, let people ask questions.
-Problem solved.
+Solved.

 Except it isn't.
 Not for accelerators.

-The unique challenge is this: the same question means something completely different depending on who's asking it.
+The challenge: the same question means something completely different depending on who's asking it.

-"How do we convert free users to paid?" asked by a first-time solo founder, pre-revenue, building in a regulated vertical, with four months of runway is a fundamentally different question than the same words coming from a second-time founder, seed stage startup, with an enterprise pipeline.
+"How do we convert free users to paid?" from a first-time solo founder, pre-revenue, building in a regulated vertical with four months of runway is a fundamentally different question than the same words from a second-time founder at seed stage with an enterprise pipeline.

 Generic knowledge bases don't know the difference.
 They return the same answer to both.
-One of them acts on advice that was never meant for them, and wonders why it didn't work.
+One founder acts on advice that was never meant for them, and wonders why it didn't work.

-What accelerators need isn't just a knowledge base.
-It's a knowledge system that understands who's asking before it answers and gets smarter with every interaction.
+What accelerators need isn't a knowledge base.
+It's a knowledge system that understands who's asking before it answers, and gets smarter with every interaction.

-The solution I've been pondering is built around what I call archetype-aware retrieval.
-Every piece of knowledge in the system (partner expertise, founder execution patterns, operator scar tissue, network context) gets tagged not just by topic but by who it's relevant for.
+The core idea is what I'm calling archetype-aware retrieval.
+Every piece of knowledge in the system (partner expertise, founder execution patterns, operator scar tissue, network context) gets tagged not just by topic, but by who it's relevant for.
 Five dimensions define a startup's constraint profile: category, stage, product maturity, founder experience, and team composition.

 When a founder asks a question, the system doesn't just search for relevant content.
-It searches for relevant content filtered to their specific profile.
-A first-time founder building B2B SaaS in alpha gets advice that has been validated for that exact combination of constraints, not generic startup wisdom dressed up as insight.
+It filters to their specific profile.
+A first-time founder building B2B SaaS in alpha gets advice validated for that exact combination of constraints, not generic startup wisdom dressed up as insight.

-Under the hood this is implemented as a retrieval-augmented generation system with a metadata layer that maps to the archetype dimensions.
-Three filtered searches run in parallel, universal knowledge, archetype-specific knowledge, and company-specific context, and the results are synthesised by an LLM into a single coherent answer.
-The system prompt ensures the model knows who it's talking to before it says a word.
+Implementation: a RAG system with a metadata layer mapping to the archetype dimensions.
+Three filtered searches run in parallel (universal knowledge, archetype-specific knowledge, company-specific context) and the results are synthesised by an LLM into a single coherent answer.
+The system prompt ensures the model knows who it's talking to before it generates a word.

-The result is that answers get more specific and more useful over time.
+The answers get more specific and more useful over time.
 Not because the model gets smarter, but because the memory does.

 Article content